 The bodhisattva doctrine includes a description of the transfer of merit [Sanskrit: punya] from a bodhisattva to those in need of

 help.
 The being who receives this help is freed from further rebirth and the consequences of their actions in earlier lives, karma, are not brought to maturity but absorbed

 in the depths of the bodhisattva's boundless sea of mercy.

 sthoff is surely right when he says of Kundry:

-Buddhist sense.
+in the Buddhist sense.
 None of the other commentators on Parsifal have given this sub-text any attention.
-Reciprocally, it is the compassion awakened in Parsifal by Kundry, in exact analogy to
+Reciprocally, it is the compassion awakened in Parsifal by Kundry, in exact analogy

 n a recently published and thoughtful essay3, Ulrike Kienzle has expressed the view that the realm of night